Support Us Button Widget

 June

-Hot on the heels of one of Portland’s warmest and driest Mays on record, the first week of June has already seen higher-than-average temperatures.
-Typically in Portland, June has average highs of 72° and lows around 48° — but we’ll likely see days that are hotter.
-On the summer solstice (AKA the longest day of the year), there will be a 5:21 a.m. sunrise and a 9:03 p.m. sunset.
+Typically in Portland, June sees average highs of 72° and lows around 48° — but we’ll likely experience hotter days this month.
+On the summer solstice (aka the longest day of the year), there will be a 5:21 a.m. sunrise and a 9:03 p.m. sunset.

 July